SkourtsidisGiorgos/Demo-JobRunR-Dynamic-Job-Scheduling/README.md

 It schedules jobs using a REST API and cron expressions.
 Jobs just print messages to the console.
 Use REST calls to create, update, delete jobs.
-Don't use code from this project in production as is, as the failure handling and transaction managment is not perfect.

 Jobs are persisted Postgres and after a restart, the scheduler will continue existing job execution.

+If you plan to use code from this project in production, be exremely careful as the failure handling and transaction managment is not perfect.

 ## Pre-requisites